Warzone2100/warzone2100/doc/js-campaign.md

 ## camAreaEvent(label, function(droid))

-Implement eventArea<label> in a debugging-friendly way.
+Implement ```eventArea${label}``` in a debugging-friendly way.
 The function marks the area until the event is triggered, and traces entering the area in the TRACE log.

 ## camDef(something)